zengxiaofei/HapHiC/README.md

 If you use the optimization function for contig ordering and orientation (by default), please also cite ALLHiC:

 > Xingtan Zhang, Shengcheng Zhang, Qian Zhao, Ray Ming, Haibao Tang.
 (2019) Assembly of allele-aware, chromosomal-scale autopolyploid genomes based on Hi-C data. *Nature Plants*, 5:833-845. doi: [https://doi.org/10.1038/s41477-019-0487-8](https://doi.org/10.1038/s41477-019-0487-8)

+## <span id="reproduce">Reproducibility</span>

+To reproduce the results in our paper, please use the HapHiC code in commit [431b7b6](https://github.com/zengxiaofei/HapHiC/tree/431b7b6f3e0471c960985ecdbbab4d18b452a22f).